gwax/www-gwax/posts/2010/09/so-youre-in-a-desert-but-youre-bones-and-it.rst

 grows."
 This phrase so intrigued me that I decided that it must be my pitch.

-My ptich went a little something like this:
+My pitch went a little something like this:

 Me: "I'm not entirely clear on some details since a lot of this was related to me by a friend who heard me rambling in my sleep.
 However to